Sita (2019 film): Plot

 Two weeks later, Sita regains consciousness and rushes to see Ram.
-The monk tells that Ram has died in the accident and scolds Sita over how she treated him.
+The monk tells her that Ram has died in the accident and scolds Sita over how she treated him.
 Sita tearfully leaves the monastery, remorseful that she is the one who killed Ram.
-Ram comes to his room in the monastery and then senses that Sita has arrived rushes to see her (as the monk was lying).
-Sita also senses that the monk lied to her as no one in the monastery is aware of the incidents that happened in Hyderabad.
-Later, she reconciles with Ram, and he marries her.
-Basava is shot by his wife, saving Sita.
+Ram comes to his room in the monastery, senses that Sita has arrived, and rushes to see her (as the monk was lying).
+Sita also senses that the monk lied to her, as no one in the monastery knows what happened in Hyderabad.
+Later, she reconciles with Ram, and he marries her, while Basava is shot by his wife.
 The movie ends with Sita and Ram distributing the house papers back to the people of the slum.